Main Building:– Large open area and four separate rooms.

 The main building is derelict and been completely stripped back to the bare stone walls and roof joists.
 The exterior of the building itself is mostly harled with slate roofing.
 Part of the building has also been demolished in places to make way for the proposed refurbishment.

-Current Planning Permission and change of use Building Warrant is in place to renovate the main building into two contemporary, bespoke, semi-detached dwellinghouses one being two bedrooms and the other four (ref.
+Current Planning Permission and change of use Building Warrant wasin place (now lapsed) to renovate the main building into two contemporary, bespoke, semi-detached dwellinghouses one being two bedrooms and the other four (ref.
 2016/315/PPF).

 Concrete steps inlaid with cobble stones provide access from the parking area to the entrance of the property.
 Two windows provide ample light facing west.